Grace Stark

-Early life
+Biography

 From White Lake, Michigan, she attended Lakeland High School.
 As a junior in 2018, she won MHSAA Division 1 state championship titles over 100 metres and 100 metres hurdles.
 In the hurdles she ran the fastest time ever recorded by a Michigan high school athlete.
-She attended the University of Florida.

-Career
+Stark won the gold medal in the 100m hurdles at the 2018 Summer Youth Olympics in Buenos Aires, Argentina.
+She was given the honour of being the Team USA flag bearer for the closing ceremony due to her performance.

-Stark won the NCAA Indoor 60m hurdles title in 2022, having run a personal best 7.83 seconds in the heats and lowering it to 7.78 in the final.
+Stark attended the University of Florida.
+She won the NCAA Indoor 60m hurdles title in 2022, having run a personal best 7.83 seconds in the heats and lowering it to 7.78 in the final.
 This time equalled the collegiate record set by Brianna Rollins in 2013.
 She missed competition time due to a broken leg sustained at the SEC Outdoor Championships in 2022.

+2024: Unbeaten NCAA season, Olympic finalist
-Stark went undefeated competing outdoors in the college season in 2024, culminating with the NCAA Division 1 Outdoor 100m hurdles title in June 2024.
-That month, she qualified for the final of the US Olympic Trials.
-In the final, she finished third in a personal best time of 12.31 seconds to earn a place on the US team for the 2024 Paris Olympics.

-She competed in the 100m hurdles at the 2024 Paris Olympics, reaching the finals, where she placed fifth overall.
+Stark went undefeated competing outdoors in the 2024 college season.
+This culminated with the NCAA Division 1 Outdoor 100m hurdles title in June 2024 in Eugene, Oregon.
+That month, she qualified for the final of the US Olympic Trials, finishing third overall in a personal best time of 12.31 seconds.
+She competed in the 100m hurdles at the 2024 Paris Olympics, reaching the final, where she placed fifth overall with a time of 12.43 seconds.